anshulyadav1791/js.notes/README.md

   Q..
 Create a game where you start with any random game number.
 Ask the user to keep guessing the game number until the user enters correct value.

 ## String in JS
-   String is a sequence of characters used to represent test
+   String is a sequence of characters used to represent test  <br>
      Create String  <br>
       * let str = "string.."; <br>
      String Length   <br>